kylewm/kylewm.com-frozen-flask/content/2013-07-12-publishing-with-dropblog.md

 ---
 category = "Programming"
 layout = "post"
-title = "Cobbling together a blog engine with Pelican and Dropbox" abstract = "A description of how this blog is automatically generated and updated from plain text files in a Dropbox (or Git repository)." tags = [ "python", "pelican", "blog",] date = 2013-07-12T00:00:00Z
+title = "Building a blog with Pelican and Dropbox" abstract = "A description of how this blog was (briefly) automatically generated and updated from plain text files in a Dropbox." tags = [ "python", "pelican", "blog",] date = 2013-07-12T00:00:00Z
 ---